pivot-access-ltd/bma-offline-docs/src/try-out-the-maas-cli-5236.md

 <!-- "Try out the MAAS CLI" -->

-Let's get some machines up and running, using the MAAS CLI.
-If you haven't installed MAAS yet, you can [follow these instructions](/t/how-to-do-a-fresh-install-of-maas/5128) first.
+Once you have [installed MAAS](/t/how-to-do-a-fresh-install-of-maas/5128), a valuable next step is to get some virtual machines up and running using the MAAS CLI.

+The MAAS CLI provides a command-line interface that allows you to manage your MAAS installation from the terminal.
+You can use it to add machines, manage nodes, allocate resources, and more.
+With the MAAS CLI, you can automate your infrastructure deployment and management tasks, making it easier to scale your infrastructure and respond to changing business needs.
+To get started with the MAAS CLI, you'll need to familiarize yourself with the available commands and their syntax -- and that's the purpose of this tutorial.

+Once you have a comfort level with the CLI, you can start creating scripts and automation workflows to make your infrastructure management more efficient.

 <a href="#heading--Logging-into-MAAS"><h2 id="heading--Logging-into-MAAS">Log into MAAS</h2></a>